QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 This writes the line `print("foobar")` into a file called `foo.py` in the local directory.

-Here `%%writefilefile` is an example of a [cell magic](http://ipython.readthedocs.org/en/stable/interactive/magics.html#cell-magics).
+Here `%%writefile` is an example of a [cell magic](http://ipython.readthedocs.org/en/stable/interactive/magics.html#cell-magics).

 ### Editing and Execution